mcburton/writing/annotatedbib.markdown

 		5.Discover where to submit manuscripts for digital publication, or how to host their own ebooks/e-publications.
 		6.Experiment with different ereading devices, smartphones and tablets in a physical lab.
 		7.Pool resources to perform QA and testing across different hardware and software platforms."
 	- "10.
 Community resources for institutions with digital collections: The time and resources required to undertake research on how researchers use digital media is considerable.
-To date there is no organization collecting this research and providing best-practices guidelines to institutions...Librarians, particularly in research libraries, require up-to-date recommendations to make to students and faculty, and need to be informed about usage patterns to make informed judgments about digital collection purchases."
+To date there is no organization collecting this research and providing best-practices guidelines to institutions...Librarians, particularly in research libraries, require up-to- date recommendations to make to students and faculty, and need to be informed about usage patterns to make informed judgments about digital collection purchases."

 1. Fitzpatrick, K. 2010.
 "Planned obsolescence: Publishing, technology, and the future of the academy." (http://mediacommons.futureofthebook.org/mcpress/plannedobsolescence/)
 	- Challanges, and proposes solutions to, five practice and institutions